Oaklands School is a proud supporter of the Eco-Schools programme.

 Eco-Schools is the largest sustainable schools initiative and operates across the world.
 It was devised as a result of the United Nations conference on Environment and Development (Rio Earth Summit) in 1992, when it was identified that children and young people need to be involved in the sustainability and environmental protection of our planet.

-We started our renewed Eco journey by carrying out an Environmental Review of the school and grounds.
+We started our renewed Eco journey in 2019 by carrying out an Environmental Review of the school and grounds.
 We looked at all areas from energy and waste to biodiversity and our outdoor spaces.
 Our Eco reps left no corner of the school un-investigated!
 They checked for leaky taps, lights left on, litter in the school grounds and what was going into the recycling.
 They used communication devices to interview Barbara, our fantastic school cook, about where our food comes from and how it’s packaged.
 While out looking for wildlife in our school grounds, they even spotted a fox.

 The Eco-Schools International Green Flag Award is designed to encourage pupil-led, whole school action for the environment.